GreenHouse007/StudentAPI/README.md

 This is a project for school that uses MangoDB.
-PART 2
+PART 3

 RENDER.COM link = https://studentapi-cedw.onrender.com

-Currently 3 routes:
-/
-/ttech
-/students - calls all students form DB

-Connects to database and console logs "MongoDB connected successfully"

-routes.rest file working to send requests.
+UI on root to Create, Read, Update, Delete.

+Project file also has routes.rest with same crud operations.

+Successfully interacts with DB.